Texas Probate and Estate Administration Attorney

 Identify Estate Assets, Pay Estate Debts, File Estate Tax Returns, Distribute Remaining Estate Assets to Heirs

-Whether administering an estate with a will or one without one, the probate and estate administration process generally includes identifying and collecting a decedent's assets and properties, identifying and/or locating the decedent's heirs, paying estate liabilities, including the liabilities of decedent still outstanding at death, paying any estate and income taxes relating to the estate and filing related tax returns, and distributing assets and properties to the decedent's heirs.
+Whether administering an estate with a will or one without one, the probate and estate administration process generally includes identifying and collecting a decedent's assets and properties, identifying and/or locating the decedent's heirs, paying estate liabilities, including the liabilities of decedent still outstanding at death, paying any estate and income taxes relating to the estate, filing related tax returns, and distributing assets and properties to the decedent's heirs

 Robert M. Mendell, Prompt Professional Service

-Our firm is available to provide you and your family with competent legal representation regarding any probate and estate administration matter.
+Our firm is available to provide you and your family with competent legal representation regarding probate and estate administration matters.